crystal-lang/crystal/CONTRIBUTING.md

 If you want to add/change something in the compiler, the first thing you will need to do is to [install the compiler](https://crystal-lang.org/docs/installation/index.html).

-Once you have a compiler up and running, and that executing `crystal` on the command line prints its usage, it's time to setup your environment to compile Crystal itself, which is written in Crystal.
+Once you have a compiler up and running, check that executing `crystal` on the command line prints its usage.
+Now you can setup your environment to compile Crystal itself, which is itself written in Crystal.
 Check out the `install` and `before_install` sections found in [.travis.yml](https://github.com/crystal-lang/crystal/blob/master/.travis.yml).
 These set-up LLVM 3.6 and its required libraries.

 Next, executing `make clean crystal spec` should compile a compiler and using that compiler compile and execute the specs.
 All specs should pass.
+You can use `make help` for a list of available make targets.

 ## Maintain clean pull requests